0fca/gabriele/README.md

-# Maggie
+# Gabriele
 Simple audio signal visualizer

 Maggie is built in pure Processing(using Java language of version 7).

 # Features

-Maggie has the following features:
+Gabriele has the following features:
 * viewing spectrum of sound played back in real time; there are three supported types of spectrum:
     * linear standard spectrum,